Forestry

 A Pocket Guide to Arkansas Forest Health

 The guidebook was co-written by Chandler Barton, Forest Health Specialist for the Arkansas Department of Agriculture’s Forestry Division, with assistance from Southern Regional Extension Forestry and Clemson Cooperative Extension.
-See full Press Release.
+Learn more about the guidebook.

 Forest Pests to Know

-Please visit this website (produced by our partners at Southern Regional Extension Service) for one of the best online resources about forest pests of the south:
+Visit the Southern Forest Health Website, produced by our partners at Southern Regional Extension Service, for one of the best online resources about forest pests of the south.

 Pine Bark Beetles in Arkansas

-Southern pine beetle is recognized as the most damaging forest pest of the south.
+Southern pine beetle is recognized as the most damaging forest pest in the South.
 Fortunately in Arkansas, this beetle has not been a problem since the mid-1990s.
 However, Arkansans do witness outbreaks of another bark beetle, the Ips pine engraver beetle.
 When someone sees a dying, red-colored pine tree in Arkansas, you can be certain that the Ips pine engraver beetle has infested it.
 Ips pine engraver beetles include three species of bark beetles that periodically kill pine trees, typically after drought conditions.
-For information about southern pine beetle and Ips please check out the following fact sheets published by our partners:
+For information about southern pine beetle and Ips pine engraver beetle, check out the following fact sheets published by our partners:

 University of Arkansas Cooperative Extension Service - Pine Bark Beetles in Arkansas